Deeply Rooted in the History of Texas

 More Than a Decade of Waiting

 In 1738, seven years after their arrival, the Isleños and other community members set the first cornerstone for their church.
 After more than a decade of waiting, members of the Béxar community would finish San Fernando, which is now one of the oldest Catholic cathedrals in the United States.
 Today, the Canary Islands Descendants Association memorializes the San Fernando Cathedral as a historical site.
-Many of the Isleños’ descendants would be baptized at this very cathedral, married, and buried in and around.
+Many of the Isleños’ descendants would be baptized, married, and buried in and around this very cathedral.
 A few months after getting settled into their new surroundings, the Presidio Captain assisted the Isleños in setting up their community according to Spanish law.
 The church would serve as the central point of their community, with an open plaza and houses forming a square around the church and plaza.READ MORE

 Want to Learn More